 Imagination is a socially shaped, foundational human capacity that is critical for navigating complexity, challenging dominant systems and shaping more just and desirable futures.
-It must be reclaimed from narrow, instrumental understandings—especially those that conflate it with creativity or reduce it to market-driven outputs—and instead cultivated as a collective, ethical and political practice.
+Cultivated as a collective, ethical and political practice, it must be reclaimed from narrow, instrumental understandings, especially those that conflate it with creativity or reduce it to market-driven outputs.

 Practical imagination refers to the human capacity to project beyond immediate perception, navigate contradiction and generate meaning in conditions of uncertainty.
-It is not merely an extension of creativity nor a decorative faculty confined to the arts.
-Rather, it is a foundational dimension of cognition, culture and collective life—shaping how individuals and societies relate to time, possibility and change.
-Unlike creativity, which can be treated as a technical skill, imagination operates at the intersection of perception, memory, cultural framing and ethical projection.
+A foundational dimension of cognition, culture and collective life, it shapes how individuals and societies relate to time, possibility and change.
+Creativity can be treated as a technical skill; imagination operates at the intersection of perception, memory, cultural framing and ethical projection.
 In contexts of design and systems change, practical imagination is critical for challenging dominant imaginaries, surfacing suppressed alternatives and making non-linear futures actionable.

 The social sorting of imagination in education

-As cultural theorist Raymond Williams has argued, restricting creative value to elite artistic production obscures the social and political functions of imagination.
-It sidelines the creative labor embedded in care work activism, community survival strategies and everyday sensemaking.
-Limiting imagination and creativity to specific professions and outputs means institutions deny their role as universal human capacities and reinforce a classed and racialized division of labor.
+As cultural theorist Raymond Williams argued, restricting creative value to elite artistic production obscures the social and political functions of imagination.
+It sidelines the creative labor embedded in care work, activism, community survival strategies and everyday sensemaking.
+Treating imagination and creativity as properties of specific professions and outputs allows institutions to deny their role as universal human capacities and to reinforce a classed and racialized division of labor.

 The social nature of imaginaries

 Imaginaries are always social by nature.
 They are the set of representations specific to one or more social groups: myths, religious and spiritual imaginaries, utopias, mythologies, technological and commercial imaginaries.
-As Pierre Ansart says, this meaning-generating totality is part of the common life, of social practices.
-It is these connections, these implications of the symbolic that are of particular interest in the practice of innovation and design.
+As Pierre Ansart argues, this meaning-generating totality is part of common life, of social practices.
+These connections, these implications of the symbolic, are of particular interest in the practice of innovation and design.

 Imaginaries are sets of shared social references that allow us to produce and maintain coherence in the work of imagination, design and innovation.
-They are the raw material of the innovation process that is realized in objects, works or technologies.
-The production of material goods and financial practices themselves—too often considered devoid of imaginative creativity—also relies on representations of the future.
-A financial policy, however much it may be bound to calculations and figures, elaborates scenarios of the future that are crucial because they contribute to the construction of the future.
+They are the raw material of the innovation process, realized in objects, works or technologies.
+The production of material goods and financial practices, too often considered devoid of imaginative creativity, also relies on representations of the future.
+A financial policy, however bound to calculations and figures, elaborates scenarios of the future that contribute to the construction of that future.

 Creativity versus imagination

 Creativity typically refers to applied problem-solving, often operationalized through practical techniques.
-It is possible to train creativity like a muscle—to generate novelty through recombination, transformation or adaptive iteration.
+It is possible to train creativity like a muscle, to generate novelty through recombination, transformation or adaptive iteration.
 Creativity thrives within constraint and is usually focused on producing outcomes.
-Imagination, however, is something else entirely.
-It is not just the ability to make something new, but the capacity to hold together what is not yet fully known, to maintain contact with ambiguity and to construct meaning in the absence of certainty.
+Imagination is a distinct and broader capacity: the ability to hold together what is not yet fully known, to maintain contact with ambiguity and to construct meaning in the absence of certainty.
 It enables the projection of possibilities that cannot yet be tested, modeled or verified.

 Imagination as an anthropological function

-Imagination is also anthropological—it does not live solely in the mind, but is shaped by culture, language, memory, trauma and social positioning.
+Imagination is anthropological; it does not live solely in the mind but is shaped by culture, language, memory, trauma and social positioning.
 It is a sense-making function that metabolizes contradiction, holding past and future in tension through the present.
-Anthropologists, sociologists and cultural theorists have long insisted that what people imagine and how they imagine, is inseparable from the social systems in which they live.
-Imagination draws from collective symbols, historical narratives and shared worldviews—shaped by structures of power, systems of classification and cultural memory.
+Anthropologists, sociologists and cultural theorists have long insisted that what people imagine and how they imagine is inseparable from the social systems in which they live.
+Imagination draws from collective symbols, historical narratives and shared worldviews, shaped by structures of power, systems of classification and cultural memory.

-For Arjun Appadurai, imagination is a form of social practice, not an individual fantasy.
-It is embedded in everyday life and shaped by flows of media, migration and political economy.
-Similarly, Pierre Bourdieu showed how the habitus—our embodied disposition shaped by social class and history—influences what we perceive as possible or impossible.
-Imagination is not free-floating; it is patterned by our position in the social field.
+For Arjun Appadurai, imagination is a form of social practice, embedded in everyday life and shaped by flows of media, migration and political economy.
+Pierre Bourdieu showed how the habitus, our embodied disposition shaped by social class and history, influences what we perceive as possible or impossible.
+Imagination is patterned by our position in the social field.

-When Yo-Yo Ma described his childhood as an immigrant with Chinese parents living in France and moving to the United States at the age of seven, he spoke of how imagination became necessary.
-Navigating three sets of divergent worldviews was not just confusing—it demanded the creative construction of coherence across cultural discontinuities.
-Imagination, in his case, was not decorative.
-It was survival.
+When Yo-Yo Ma described his childhood as an immigrant with Chinese parents, living in France before moving to the United States at age seven, he spoke of how imagination became necessary.
+Navigating three sets of divergent worldviews demanded the creative construction of coherence across cultural discontinuities.
+Imagination, in his case, was survival.

 Imagination as cognitive mediation

 In cognitive terms, imagination operates as a bridge between perception and meaning.
-When faced with novelty, the human mind instinctively draws on prior knowledge, memories and symbolic frameworks to make sense of what it encounters.
-This is not a neutral process.
-Meaning emerges through mediation: between a person, the object or event perceived and the cultural and historical frames through which interpretation occurs.
+When faced with novelty, the human mind draws on prior knowledge, memories and symbolic frameworks to make sense of what it encounters.
+Meaning emerges through mediation, between a person, the object or event perceived and the cultural and historical frames through which interpretation occurs.
 Imagination is what allows that triangulation to function.
 Without it, unfamiliar experience remains unintelligible.

 Embodied and intuitive dimensions

-This capacity is not only practical—it is also performative and embodied.
+Ann Pendleton-Jullian explains how this capacity is not only practical but also performative and embodied.
 When we admire characters like Sherlock Holmes, it is not simply for their logic.
-Holmes, when asked if he has a solution, often answers with a number—“Yes, three” or “Yes, seven”—signaling the number of hypothetical scenarios he has already visualized.
-He doesn’t rely solely on deduction, but rather on the capacity to simulate divergent possibilities in his mind before testing them against evidence.
-Similarly, Magnus Carlsen has described his ability to play chess without looking at a board.
-He can hold entire positions in his head, not as static diagrams but as dynamic zones of potential and force.
-This kind of imaginative thinking fuses intuition, memory, visual reasoning and embodied pattern recognition.
-It moves across logic and sensation, calculation and affect.
+Holmes, when asked if he has a solution, often answers with a number, “Yes, three” or “Yes, seven,” signaling the number of hypothetical scenarios he has already visualized.
+He fuses deduction with the capacity to simulate divergent possibilities before testing them against evidence.
+Magnus Carlsen has described his ability to play chess without looking at a board, holding entire positions in his head as dynamic zones of potential and force.
+This kind of imaginative thinking fuses intuition, memory, visual reasoning and embodied pattern recognition, moving across logic and sensation, calculation and affect.

 Marginalization in dominant epistemologies

 Despite its centrality to cognition, imagination remains marginalized in many disciplines.
 In economics, political science and even mainstream psychology, it is often dismissed as vague or irrational, overshadowed by more easily quantifiable faculties.
-Some thinkers, such as Shackle in economic theory, have made attempts to foreground imagination as a core mechanism of decision-making, but these efforts remain peripheral.
+Some thinkers, such as Shackle in economic theory, have foregrounded imagination as a core mechanism of decision-making, but these efforts remain peripheral.
 What we often see instead are frameworks that claim to promote imaginative thinking but rest on shaky foundations.

 Lateral thinking and its limitations

 Edward de Bono’s concept of lateral thinking is one such example.
 Popular in design workshops and business culture, lateral thinking offers techniques like random stimulation and deliberate provocation as ways to break habitual thought patterns.
 Yet de Bono’s ideas have drawn sharp criticism from academics.
-Lateral thinking lacks peer-reviewed support and is often based on unverified anecdotes rather than empirical evidence.
-His ideas repackage older insights from Gestalt psychology and creative problem-solving without acknowledging their origins.
+Lateral thinking lacks peer-reviewed support and is often based on unverified anecdotes; his ideas repackage older insights from Gestalt psychology and creative problem-solving without acknowledging their origins.
 While lateral thinking may help people disrupt routines, it offers no meaningful framework for understanding the social or cultural roots of imagination, nor does it engage with the politics of what is imagined, by whom and to what end.

 Design, power and imaginary futures